FriddeFrid91/Pig_Game/README.md

 ## About this project
 This is a student project for the course Sustainable development course at the university of Kristianstad.
 If you want to add to the project please contact @FriddeFrid91 at discord.
 ## Gameplay
 Pig offers the option to play with another player or against the computer.
 When playing against the computer, you can choose the difficulty level.
+It is possible to cheat on a round by writign "cheat" when asked if you want to roll the dice again.

 ## Rules 🎲
 - Each player takes turns rolling a single die.